 Accordingly, the Yerevan Workshop will be conducted in an open discussion format, with scholarly presentations divided into 3-panel sessions, with 3 – 4 papers at each session, followed by additional discussion among the academic participants, representatives of the government/policy and private sector professional communities and the Russian-Armenian University student and faculty campus audience.
 Once the panelists have concluded their presentations, a designated discussant will then respond with a brief set of oral comments (10-15 minutes), after which each panel chair will open the floor to questions and comments (45-60 minutes) from the audience.

 The future of small states in the changing world order: The art of maneuver in the face of rising great power competition

-The session will collect contributions on the changing international security environment, the new face of global and regional power competition, as well as its impact on formation and transformation of foreign policy agendas in different parts of the world.
-This session will also attract contributions on the role of international organizations in fostering interests of small states.
+The session will collect contributions on the changing international security environment, the new face of global and regional power competition, as well as its impact on the formation and transformation of foreign policy agendas in different parts of the world.
+This session will also attract contributions to the role of international organizations in fostering the interests of small states.

 Technology, innovation, and small states in a changing international environment

 This session brings together scholars to discuss the impact of technological developments (4th Industrial Revolution, AI, robotics, cyber security, etc.) upon the international relations of small states.

 Small states, big nations: The power of Diasporas and other networks in traditional power relations